HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 \#vvsg
 ## <a name="cryptographickey"></a>cryptographic key
-A numeric value used as input to cryptographic operations, such as [decryption](#decryption), [encryption](#encryption), signature generation, or signature verification.
+A numeric value used as input to cryptographic operations, such as [decryption](#decryption), [encryption](#encryption), signature generation, or verification of a ditigal signature.

 \#vvsg
 ## <a name="cryptography"></a>cryptography